 - Is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND)

 - Boasts a high post-internship employment rate and

 a high passing rate for first-time test takers on the Registration Exam.

 This web site is posted in order to help you obtain information about how the internship works and to provide you with access to the forms you need for application to the program.

 UNC's Dietetic Internship is designed to accept up to 30 interns per year.
-Students, with the program director’s guidance, will select the facilities where they will complete their practice experience and will play a role in designing their program of study.
+Students, with the program coordinator’s guidance, will select the facilities where they will complete their practice experience and will play a role in designing their program of study.

 The program provides four academic graduate credits.
 These credits are required courses to be completed online during the first two weeks of the internship, followed by a three-day orientation in Greeley, CO.
 The courses are designed to orient interns to the program standards of practice and to ensure that each intern has the resources to attain competence in each area of practice.